project-palleon/data-activity/README.md

 ## Installation

-1. install python 3 (I am using version 3.10, I have not tested prior version)
+1. install python 3 (I am using version 3.10, I have not tested prior versions)
 2. install requirements from requirements.txt
 3. start core